The Anatomy of Alignment: Decomposing Preference Optimization by Steering Sparse Features: Related Work

 \section{Related Work}

-\paragraph{Steering Opaque Activations:} FSRL builds on a line of work that steers model behavior by modifying internal activations at inference time.
-These methods range from applying static activation vectors \citep{turnerSteeringLanguageModels2024, panickssery2024steeringllama2contrastive} to learning more complex policies.
-For example, some approaches use reinforcement learning to guide generation via value functions, as in Successive Policy Iterations (SPI) \citep{zhang2025reinforcement}, or use preference optimization to learn an optimal static vector, as in BiPO \citep{cao2024personalized}.
-A common thread unites these methods: they intervene on the model's dense, opaque activation space, making the precise mechanism of control difficult to interpret.
+\paragraph{Steering Dense Activations} FSRL builds on a line of work that steers model behavior by modifying internal activations at inference.
+These methods range from applying algebraically computed vectors, as in ActAdd \citep{turnerSteeringLanguageModels2024} and CAA \citep{panickssery2024steeringllama2contrastive}, to learning steering parameters directly from data.
+For example, BiPO \citep{cao2024personalized} uses preference optimization to learn an optimal static steering vector.
+A common thread unites these methods: they intervene on the model's opaque activation space, making the mechanism of control difficult to interpret.

-\paragraph{Interpretable Steering with Sparse Features:} SAEs offer a solution to this opacity, providing an interpretable feature basis for steering.
-SAE-Targeted Steering (SAE-TS) exemplifies this, using causal analysis of SAE features to construct an optimized static steering vector that predictably targets a desired feature while minimizing side effects \citep{chalnev2024improvingsteeringvectorstargeting}.
-FSRL extends this interpretable approach by replacing the static vector with a dynamic, context-aware policy.
-By training a lightweight adapter to modulate SAE features, FSRL is designed to decompose an alignment goal into a transparent set of token-level interventions.
-Crucially, while our work uses a preference objective, the FSRL framework is general: the adapter can be trained with any differentiable objective, making it a flexible tool for auditing the mechanisms of various post-training processes.
+\paragraph{Interpretable Steering with Sparse Features} SAEs offer a solution to this opacity by providing an interpretable feature basis for steering.
+Methods like SAE-TS and SAS leverage this basis to construct \textit{static} steering vectors, utilizing linear approximations or contrastive algebraic manipulation to target specific features \citep{chalnev2024improvingsteeringvectorstargeting, bayat2025steeringlargelanguagemodel}.
+While effective for inducing fixed behaviors, these vectors are applied uniformly across all inputs.
+FSRL distinguishes itself by learning a \textit{dynamic}, context-aware policy via gradient descent.
+Instead of deriving a fixed vector offline, FSRL trains a lightweight adapter to modulate SAE features token by token.
+This approach mirrors the dynamics of traditional fine-tuning.

+\paragraph{Comparison with Parameter-Efficient Adapters} Among existing approaches, FSRL is most methodologically similar to parameter-efficient fine-tuning (PEFT) methods like LoRA \citep{huLoRALowRankAdaptation2021} and IA\textsuperscript{3} \citep{liu2022fewshotparameterefficientfinetuningbetter}.
+Like these methods, FSRL trains a lightweight adapter via gradient descent to minimize a loss function, distinguishing it from the algebraic or heuristic steering methods discussed above.
+However, a crucial difference lies in the target of intervention.
+PEFT methods operate in parameter space, injecting updates into the model's opaque weight matrices.
+In contrast, FSRL operates in a sparse activation space, directly modulating more interpretable features.

+We adopt the term 'steering' strictly to denote that our intervention occurs in activation space rather than parameter space.
+As summarized in Table \ref{tab:fsrl_comparison}, FSRL introduces a family of methods, which we term Feature Adapters, that combine the dynamic, input-dependent nature of adapters with the high interpretability of feature steering.
+Since this dynamic policy can be optimized with any differentiable objective, the framework is a general tool for auditing a wide range of post-training processes.